jitsi/handbook/docs/dev-guide/ljm-api.md

 Throws NetworkError or InvalidStateError or Error if the operation fails.

-32. `broadcastEndpointMessage(payload)` - Sends broadcast message via the datachannels.
+32. `sendEndpointStatsMessage(payload)` - Sends a `EndpointStats` Colibri message on the bridge channel.
+This should be used instead of `broadcastEndpointMessage` for relaying local stats to all the remote endpoints.
     - `payload` - JSON object - the payload of the message.

+Throws NetworkError, InvalidStateError or Error if the operation fails.

+33. `broadcastEndpointMessage(payload)` - Sends broadcast message via the datachannels.
+    - `payload` - JSON object - the payload of the message.

 Throws NetworkError or InvalidStateError or Error if the operation fails.

-33. `replaceTrack` - replaces the track currently being used as the sender's source with a new MediaStreamTrack.
+34. `replaceTrack` - replaces the track currently being used as the sender's source with a new MediaStreamTrack.
 The new track must be of the same media kind (audio, video, etc) and switching the track should not require negotiation. `replaceTrack(oldTrack, newTrack)`

 Throws NetworkError or InvalidStateError or Error if the operation fails.

-34. `setReceiverConstraints` - set the constraints for the video that is requested from the bridge.
+35. `setReceiverConstraints` - set the constraints for the video that is requested from the bridge.
 This single message should be used in lieu of `setLastN`, `setReceiverVideoConstraint` and `selectParticipants` methods.
 These constraints are applicable to bridge connection only.
 More information about the signaling message format and how the Jitsi Videobridge allocates bandwidth can be found [here](https://github.com/jitsi/jitsi-videobridge/blob/master/doc/allocation.md#new-message-format).
     - `videoConstraints` - Object that specifies the constraints in the following format.
     ```javascript
     {